ldtteam/MinecoloniesWiki/source/buildings/barrackstower.md

   <div class="col-sm-12 col-md">
     <ul>
         <li><strong>Knight or Archer:</strong> This is where you can choose if you want the Guard(s) to be a Knight or an Archer-just click to change the setting.
 The difference between the two is that Knights use swords, while Archers use bows. <b>Note:</b> You can only change this if you have turned the <strong>Assign the Guard to the Job</strong> setting to manually.</li>
+        <li><strong>Try to Retreat on Low Health:</strong> Here you can choose if the Guard will retreat when they have low health, if possible.
+You can choose from Off or On.
+        <li><strong>Try to hire from training facility:</strong> If there is a vacancy at this tower, here is where you can choose if you want a Guard to be hired from the respective training facility (<a href="../../source/buildings/archer">Archery</a> for Archers and <a href="../../source/buildings/combatacademy"> Combat Academy</a> for knights) instead of an unemployed colonist.
+(This setting only matters if Assign Colonists to Jobs is turned to Automatic in the <a href="../../source/buildings/townhall"> Town Hall</a> GUI.)
         <li><strong>Patrol, Follow, or Guard:</strong> This is where you can choose if you want the Guard(s) to patrol, follow, or guard.</li>
         <ul>
         <li>If you set it to Guard, you can set one area for the Guard(s) to stay in.
 You can set the area by clicking <b>Set Guarding Target</b>, which will spawn a Guard-scepter in your inventory.
 Right-clicking on a block with the Guard-scepter will set it as the guard spot. </li>